-What is the deadline for filing a certified priority document in a utility application?
+What is the deadline for filing a certified foreign priority document in a utility patent application?

-Under the new AIA rules for US utility applications filed on or after March 16, 2013, both the priority claim and foreign priority document must be filed generally within 16 months of the foreign filing priority date [37 CFR 1.55(f)].
-Technically, the deadline is the later of 4 months from the actual filing date of the US application or 16 months from the foreign priority date.
-However, since the US utility applications claiming priority are typically filed within 12 months of the foreign priority date, it’s simpler to just keep in mind the 16-month deadline.
+Under the new AIA rules for US utility applications filed on or after March 16, 2013, both the priority claim and foreign priority document must be filed generally within 16 months of the foreign filing priority date.
+Under 37 CFR 1.55(f), the deadline is the later of 4 months from the actual filing date of the US patent application or 16 months from the foreign priority date.
+However, since the US utility applications based on foreign priority are typically filed within 12 months of the foreign priority date, it’s simpler to just keep in mind the 16-month deadline.

 There are exceptions to the 16-month deadline for submitting a certified copy of the foreign application: